 - Use daily good fats such as good extra virgin olive oil, nuts, olives, avocados.

 - Extra virgin olive oil is the Mediterranean diet's central fat; used for all cooking needs, including roasting, sautéing, and baking.
 And, yes, you can cook with extra virgin olive oil; it is entirely safe.
 Recent research has confirmed that extra virgin olive oil is the best and the most stable oil for cooking.

 - Your main meals should be around plant sources (vegetables, nuts, grains).

 - Bread choice should be preferably wholegrain.

-Include in your cooking typical Mediterranean spices and herbs such as oregano, basil, parsley, dill, sage, thyme, mint, cumin, cinnamon, pepper and salt.
+Include typical Mediterranean spices and herbs such as oregano, basil, parsley, dill, sage, thyme, mint, cumin, cinnamon, pepper, and salt in your cooking.

-- Always have in your kitchen canned tomatoes, tomato paste, balsamic vinegar, vinegar, different olive oils, olives, capers, sun-dried tomatoes, honey as they part of many recipes.
+- Always have in your kitchen canned tomatoes, tomato paste, balsamic vinegar, vinegar, different olive oils, olives, capers, sun-dried tomatoes, honey, as they are part of many recipes.

 - To help you feel full and energetic for hours, always eat breakfast rich in fruits, whole grains and other fibre-rich foods.

-- Uncomplicated dishes, for example, soups, salads and crudités are a great start.
+- Cook uncomplicated dishes, for example, soups, salads and crudités; they are a great start.

 - If you are not into vegetables, start with a vegetarian meal one night a week.